borgmatic-collective/borgmatic/docs/how-to/monitor-your-backups.md

 Heartbeat Interval = 90000 # = 25 hours = 1 day + 1 hour

-# Wait 6 times the heartbeat retry before heartbeat missed
+# Wait 6 times the Heartbeat Retry (below) before logging a heartbeat missed
 Retries = 6

-# Multiplied by the "Retries", gives a grace period within which
+# Multiplied by Retries this gives a grace period within which
 # the monitor goes into the "Pending" state
 Heartbeat Retry = 360 # = 10 minutes

-# For each Heartbeat Interval the backup fails, a notification is sent
+# For each Heartbeat Interval if the backup fails repeatedly,
-# if configured.
+# a notification is sent each time.
 Resend Notification every X times = 1
 ```